 Ratna, 1 year in Australia, from India

-When one of my colleagues was making bread for National Fairy Bread Day she used white bread and those colourful sprinkles on them.
+When one of my colleagues made bread for National Fairy Bread Day she used white bread and those colourful sprinkles on them.
 I asked how she made it and she explained, “Use white bread, apply butter and hundreds and thousands.”
 I thought the instructions were fairly simple to follow but had one question.
 I asked, “Hundreds and thousands of what?”
 This sent everybody into fits of laughter!

 Hundreds and thousands: Nonpareils, a decorative confectionery of tiny balls made with sugar and starch, traditionally an opaque white but now available in many colors.